Pub/Sub at the edge with Fanout

 • If you prefer to have your origin server do the stream setup, then most of the edge code is no longer needed.
 See Connection setup below.

-• If you intend to use the new service in production, you'll want to add at least one origin server, a domain, and consider how you want Fastly to cache your non-streamed content.
+• If you intend to use the new service in production, you'll want to add at least one origin server and a domain, and consider how you want the Fastly platform to cache your non-streamed content.

 Connection setup

 Fanout connections are created by explicitly calling the appropriate handoff method in your preferred Compute language SDK.
-Fanout then queries a nominated origin server to find out what to do with the request.
-It's up to the origin to tell Fanout to treat the request as a stream and to provide a list of channels that client should subscribe to (this origin can also be a Compute service - it can even be the exact same service).
+Fanout then queries a nominated backend to find out what to do with the request.
+It's up to the backend to tell Fanout to treat the request as a stream and to provide a list of channels that client should subscribe to.

 Workflow for connection setup